 Prerequisite courses provide a strong foundation in chemistry with the ability to explore numerous sub-disciplines within the field.
 You will gain hands-on experience with several state-of-the-art instruments for chemical analysis as well as significant laboratory experience with synthetic, computational, and analytical chemistry techniques.
 Specific areas of study include: biochemistry, environmental, inorganic, organic, medicinal, physical, and polymer chemistry.
 Each area provides the foundation to pursue undergraduate and graduate research.

 Our department houses an impressive array of specialized instrumentation and laboratory equipment to meet the needs for training graduates.
 Undergraduate programs are accredited by the American Chemical Society, and students are encouraged to participate in faculty-mentored research.
 Small class and laboratory sizes enable us to teach more advanced and specialized techniques typically limited at larger schools, and this ability provides our graduates with excellent qualifications to be competitive for job placement in the workforce throughout Connecticut.
 Our students often present research results at local, regional, and national conferences and are often co-authors of peer- reviewed publications.
 The majority of lectures and laboratory classes beyond the freshman year are taught by full-time faculty members.
 The recent addition of a 4+1 accelerated M.S. degree option provides a pathway for our students to receive a B.S. and M.S. degree in five years of full-time study with an emphasis on faculty-mentored research.
-Efforts are currently underway to extend this degree option for teacher certification majors and students seeking the biochemistry concentration degree option.

-What Can A Chemistry Major Do?
+What Can a Chemistry Major Do?